skyssolutions/lynxchan/src/be/Readme.md

 * `allowGlobalBoardModeration`(Boolean): if true, global staff will be allowed to act as board moderators too.
 * `addons`(Array): array of addons to be loaded.
 They will be loaded in the order they appear in this array.
 * `useGlobalBanners`(Boolean): indicates if boards should use global banners.
+* `allowBoardCustomJs`(Boolean): if true, boards are allowed to have custom javascript.

 `db.json`: contains database connection information.
 * `address`: address of the database.